 - 6 axis robot platform with coordinated spindle

 - A range of flat and revolute tooling

 Instron 8804 Axial Servohydraulic MachineFeatures a high-stiffness 4 column frame for testing up to 500kN.
-Can be used for static and fatigue testing of metals and composites for a large range of applications.
+It can be used for static and fatigue testing of metals, composites and a large range of applications.